twostraws/Placeholder/README.md

 ## Options

-There are three properties for `Placeholder` images that you might want to customize, all of which are exposed to Interface Builder:
+There are four properties for `Placeholder` images that you might want to customize, all of which are exposed to Interface Builder:

 - `title` lets you add an optional string to be placed above the size, e.g. “User avatar”.
 - `textColor` lets you adjust the text color used to render the title and size.
 Defaults to `.white`.